getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 [Metric Alerts](#metric-alerts)

-: A metric is the value of an aggregate function like `count()` or `avg()` applied to your event data.
-Metric alerts can be used on error data to compute the number of events or the number of users affected by events in your project over a period of time.
-You can filter events by attributes and tags, which can be particularly useful when a set of events is not grouped into a single issue, making issue alerts unsuitable to use.
+: Metric alerts can be used on error data to compute the number of events or the number of users affected by events in your project over a period of time.
+A metric is the value of an aggregate function like `count()` or `avg()` applied to your event data.
+You can filter events by attributes and tags, which is particularly useful for aggregating across events that aren't grouped into a single Issue.
+When this happens, metric alerts are the most useful form of an alert.

 ## For Performance Monitoring